SteveMcGrath/pySecurityCenter/README.md

 __NOTE:__ This rewrite is under active development.
 The current functionality
 		  is not feature-complete.

+### How to Install

+To install pySecurityCenter, you can use either pip or easy_install to install from the cheeseshop:

+`pip install pysecuritycenter`

+`easy_install pysecuritycenter`

 ### How to use

 The new interface is designed to be a lot easier to use than the previous one.